-Canon 100D versus Fujifilm X70
+Canon 100D vs Fujifilm X70

 The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2016.
 The 100D is a DSLR, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is considerably smaller (32 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the X70 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens built in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 100D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 100D gets 380 shots out of its LP-E12 battery, while the X70 can take 330 images on a single charge of its NP-95 power pack.
 The power pack in the X70 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.